Hhkwairanga/Hhkwairanga/README.md

 ### Hi there, I'm Haruna Hamidu Kwairanga 👋

-## Software Developer | Data & Energy Enthusiast | MSc IT for the Energy Industry (RGU) Incoming Student
+## Software Developer | Data & Energy Enthusiast | Aspiring MSc Student in IT for the Energy Industry

 - 🔭 I’m currently working on **faceTrack** (a biometric attendance system), the **Suspect Management System** for law enforcement, and the **Corpers & Interns Manager** built during my NYSC service at NDIC.
-- 📊 My undergraduate research focused on the **technical skills required of auto-mechanic students in using OBD-II scan tools**, and my proposed postgraduate research is on **real-time fuel efficiency optimization using embedded systems**.
+- 📊 My undergraduate research focused on the **technical skills required of auto-mechanic students in using OBD-II scan tools**, and I plan to extend this into postgraduate research on **real-time fuel efficiency optimization using embedded systems**.
 - 🌱 Learning more about **Django + React** for scalable SaaS applications while continuing to grow in **Python, SQL, and data analysis**.
 - 👯 Open to collaborating on **open-source projects** in **web development, energy IT, and digital sustainability**.
 - 🌍 Passionate about using technology to drive impact in **energy efficiency, sustainable transport, and digital governance**.